Vigil (space mission): Spacecraft platform

-The Platform supplies all service-related functions required to support the proper operation and data collection of the Vigil Payload Suite.
-The key feature of spacecraft concept for an operational mission like Vigil is a robust avionics architecture able to remain operational during the most extreme space weather events seen in the last hundred years.
-The Failure Detection Isolation and Recover (FDIR) will be designed to enhance the autonomy of the spacecraft, thus reducing the risk of service interruption requiring ground intervention.
+The Platform provides the service functions required to support operation and data collection of the Vigil Payload Suite.
+The spacecraft concept includes a robust avionics architecture designed to remain operational during severe space weather conditions.
+The Failure Detection Isolation and Recover (FDIR) system is intended to increase onboard autonomy of the spacecraft and reduce reliance on ground intervention.

 The Mission Data downlink is via X-band at an average data rate of ~1 Mbit/s (about 86 gigabits per day) with 24/7 coverage provided by ESTRACK supplemented by additional commercial stations.

 The mass at launch is projected close to 2500 kg.
 To reach SEL5 the proposed design will rely on a bi-propellant Chemical Propulsion System equipped with a 450 N main engine.